Aktsiaselts Infortar Investor Webinar introducing the results of the Q1 2024

-Infortar will organize a webinar for investors on 6 May 2024 at 12:00 (EET) in Estonian and at 14:00 (EET) in English to introduce the first quarter 2024 results.
-The webinar will be attended by the chairman of the board of Infortar Ain Hanschmidt, the CEO of Infortar Martti Talgre and investor relations manager Kadri Laanvee.
+Infortar organized a webinar for investors on 6 May 2024 at 12:00 (EET) in Estonian and at 14:00 (EET) in English to introduce the first quarter 2024 results.
+The webinar was attended by the chairman of the board of Infortar Ain Hanschmidt, the CEO of Infortar Martti Talgre and investor relations manager Kadri Laanvee.

-The webinar is open to everyone and takes place without registration of participants.
-The webinar will be hosted on the Microsoft Teams platform.
-Please note that to participate, no prior registration is required, and no reminder of the webinar will be sent.
-You can either participate by joining from your web browser or via Microsoft Teams application.
-When using a mobile device to join the webinar, you first need to download the Microsoft Teams application from either Play Store or App Store, depending on your device’s software.

-Infortar operates in five countries, the company's main fields of activity are energy, maritime transport, and real estate.
-Infortar owns a 42,3% stake in AS Tallink Grupp, a 100% stake in AS Eesti Gaas and a versatile and modern real estate portfolio of approx. 110,000 m2.
-In addition to the three main areas of activity, Infortar also operates in construction and mineral resources, printing, taxi business and many other areas.
-A total of 103 companies belong to the Infortar group: 47 subsidiaries, 5 affiliated companies and 50 subsidiaries of affiliated companies.
-Excluding affiliates, Infortar employs 1,308 people.
+Infortar operates in six countries, the company's main fields of activity are energy, maritime transport, and real estate.
+Infortar owns a 42,3% stake in AS Tallink Grupp, a 100% stake in AS Eesti Gaas and a versatile and modern real estate portfolio of approx. 113,000 m2.
+In addition to the three main areas of activity, Infortar also operates in construction and mineral resources, agriculture, printing, taxi business and many other areas.
+A total of 103 companies belong to the Infortar group: 48 subsidiaries, 5 affiliated companies and 50 subsidiaries of affiliated companies.
+Excluding affiliates, Infortar employs 1,325 people.

 Kadri Laanvee